-Five9 is a leader in the cloud contact center space, acclaimed for its deep CRM integrations, omnichannel routing, and strong security.
-However, its enterprise focus can be challenging for some businesses, including complex setup, a steep learning curve, and a rigid pricing structure with long-term contracts.
+Five9 leads the cloud contact center space with deep CRM integrations, omnichannel routing, and strong security.
+However, as 2026 progresses, its enterprise-focused approach creates challenges for many businesses due to a complex setup, a steep learning curve, and a rigid pricing structure tied to long-term contracts.

 Five9 Alternatives At a Glance